 ExchangeName The name of the exchange.Note Make sure that the declared exchange has been created.
-For more information, see Create an exchange. x-delayed-message Specifies the exchange type to route delayed messages.
+For more information, see Manage exchanges. x-delayed-message Specifies the exchange type to route the delayed message.

-- Send a delayed message.
-Add a header attribute in the key-value format for the message and specify that the message will
+- Send the delayed message.
+Add a header attribute in the key-value format for the message and specify that the message is

-be sent to the exchange declared in the previous step.
+sent to the exchange that is declared in the previous step.
 In the key-value pair

-of this

-header attribute, the key is x-delay and the value is milliseconds.
-The following sample code provides an example:
+of this header attribute, the key is x-delay and the value is the number of milliseconds.
+Sample code: